 - Click on the Configure button.

 The majority of US QuickBooks users have the so-called automated sales tax feature, which allows QuickBooks to apply sales taxes automatically based on the address of the sale or the company address.
 In the case of US company, Synder can only mark products as taxable or nontaxable based on any tax coming or not coming from the payment processor.
 The tax percentage itself is calculated by QuickBooks Online.

-However, if you want Synder to record taxes into the tax field for correct tax reporting, please enable the setting as on the screenshot below.
-Then Synder will do the tax calculations.
+However, if you want Synder to record taxes into the tax field for correct tax reporting, enable the setting as on the screenshot below.
 If you want the tax to be simply included in the sales total, disable this feature.

 Get your sales&fees accounted for to produce error-free balance sheets and P&L reports.

 Sales taxes settings with Xero or Non-US based QuickBooks companies

 NB: There is no way to set the taxation type (Tax Inclusive or Exclusive) in the software, it will be applied automatically based on the way they were charged by the payment processor.